dpi-tta-lessons/ruby-string/content.md

 ### Ruby Convention on ?
 Operator Methods

 In Ruby, the question mark (?) at the end of a method name is a convention that signals the method will return a Boolean value (true or false).
-These are sometimes called predicate methods, because they answer a yes/no question about the object.
+These are sometimes called *predicate methods*, because they answer a yes/no question about the object.

 For example, `String#empty?` checks if a string has no characters, while `String#start_with?` checks if a string begins with a given substring.